Networking isn’t just a way for college grads to land that dream entry-level job— it can be a pivotal strategy in helping your business grow.

 The power of networking can help your business in a number of ways.

 LinkedIn is a highly effective way to network digitally, reaching new prospects and potential business partners with minimal efforts.
 Regardless of the digital possibilities, it’s important not to underestimate the value of traditional networking approaches.
+Between 5-20% of new customers come from trade shows, and approximately 40% of prospects transition to new customers after in-person meetings.

-There are plenty of reasons every entrepreneur or business owner should capitalize on the power of networking.
+There are plenty of reasons why every entrepreneur or business owner should capitalize on the power of networking.

 Your best business resource is closer than you think.

-You might have opened an accounting firm because you’re an expert accountant, and you’ve been learning about it your entire life.
+You might have opened an accounting firm because you’re an expert accountant and you’ve been learning about it your entire life.
 But at a certain stage, pushing your business to new horizons might take more than accounting expertise.

 That’s where the power of networking can come in handy.

-Seeking advice from professionals who have been in your seat before, or in related fields, is invaluable.
+Seeking advice from professionals who have been in your seat before or in related fields is invaluable.

 A veteran accounting firm owner with over 20 years of experience can help you to assess and overcome this difficult stage of your business’s life.
-Alternatively, a growth consultant could have relevant insight about how to hire the next wave of employees to plot your company’s future.
+Alternatively, a growth consultant could have relevant insight into how to hire the next wave of employees to plot your company’s future.

 Networking at every available opportunity can ensure that these resources are available to you when you need them most.
 For this reason, it’s crucial to forge new relationships with the key players in your field.